kvarak/dnd/docs/_Classes/druid.md

 Changeable as the moon, a druid of this circle might prowl as a great cat one night, soar over the treetops as an eagle the next day, and crash through the undergrowth in bear form to drive off a trespassing monster.
 The wild is in the druid's blood.

+### Bonus Skills
+You gain 1 skill point to spend on combat skills.

 ### Circle Forms
 The rites of your circle grant you the ability to transform into more dangerous animal forms.
-From 2nd level, you can use your Wild Shape to transform into a beast with a challenge rating as high as 1 (you ignore the Max.
+You can use your Wild Shape to transform into a beast with a challenge rating as high as 1 (you ignore the Max.
 CR column of the Beast Shapes table, but must abide by the other limitations there).

 Starting at 6th level, you can transform into a beast with a challenge rating as high as your druid level divided by 3, rounded down.

 ### Combat Wild Shape
-Starting at 2nd level, you gain the ability to use Wild Shape on your turn as a ***bonus action***, rather than as an action.
+You gain the ability to use Wild Shape on your turn as a ***bonus action***, rather than as an action.

 Additionally, while you are transformed by Wild Shape, you can use a ***bonus action*** to expend one spell slot to regain 1d8 hit points per level of the spell slot expended.

 ### Primal Strike
-Starting at 6th level, your attacks in beast form count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.
+Your attacks in beast form count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.

 ### Elemental Wild Shape
-At 10th level, you can expend two uses of Wild Shape at the same time to transform into an air elemental, an earth elemental, a fire elemental, or a water elemental.
+You can expend two uses of Wild Shape at the same time to transform into an air elemental, an earth elemental, a fire elemental, or a water elemental.

 ### Thousand Forms
-By 14th level, you have learned to use magic to alter your physical form in more subtle ways.
+You have learned to use magic to alter your physical form in more subtle ways.
 You can cast the *alter self* spell at will.